- Kruger National Park – Best Campsites

 What to Bring on Your Next African Camping Trip

 1. Quality Tent: Camping in Africa means that you will likely be faced with a variety of situations—the environment can be brutal on camping equipment, so it’s a good idea to purchase a quality tent.
 Many people either use a rooftop tent, or customize a Land Rover to include space to sleep.
 2. Mattress or Sleeping Pad: If you are camping for more than a few days, you will be thankful for a sleeping pad that can make your nights more comfortable.
 These days there are self-inflating options.
 If you are traveling by vehicle, you can even pack a foam mattress.
 3. Camping Stove: A camping stove is an inexpensive piece of camping equipment that allows for flexibility while camping.
 It is faster than creating a fire, and is useful in areas where creating a fire isn’t an option.
 If it’s raining, can also easily bring the camping stove into an area with an awning—so you can still get a hot meal after a long day.
 4. Multi-Purchase Dishes/Cooking Equipment: Thankfully these days there are many options for multi-function dishes.
 While camping through Africa, we brought way too many dishes.
 On our next trip, we will minimize and just bring a shallow bowl that can function as a plate for each person.
 5. Water Filter: Clean water can be a challenge while traveling through Africa.
 We have lugged 5 liter bottles around, filling them up when we have access to filtered water.
-I suggest buying a good water filter for times when you can’t find safe drinking water.
+I suggest buying a good unit from bestfilter.com water filters for times when you can’t find safe drinking water.
 You can buy water filters that can clean hundreds of liters before needing to be replaced.